plant-microct-tools/leaf-traits-microct/README.md

 A jupyter notebook rendering of the post-processing and leaf trait analysis code, with some resulting images in the notebook, is available.
 This isn't the most up-to-date code, but will give you a good idea of what's happening.
 The leaf traits code is fairly well commented.

 Please note that this code will most probably have to be fine-tuned to each experiment.

+### Leaf tortuosity and airspace diffusive traits analysis
+A python version of the method used by [Earles et al. (2018)](#references) is under active development.
+The code is working properly, but still lacks proper analysis of the tortuosity factor, saving capabilities.

 ## Changes made to the previous version